Great slaty woodpecker

 The great slaty woodpecker (Mulleripicus pulverulentus) is a species of bird in the family Picidae.
 It is found across the Indian subcontinent and Southeast Asia.
-A unique and basically unmistakable bird, it is the largest known species of woodpecker.
+A unique and basically unmistakable bird, it is the largest confirmed living woodpecker species, behind the likely extinct imperial woodpecker and ivory-billed woodpecker.

 Range

 It is found in the Indian subcontinent and Southeast Asia, ranging across Bangladesh, Bhutan, Brunei, Cambodia, India, Indonesia, Laos, Malaysia, Myanmar, Nepal, the Philippines, Singapore, Thailand and Vietnam.
 It is found in the Greater Sundas, but it does not inhabit Bali.

 Habitat

 The great slaty woodpecker is dependent on dense, old-growth forest, particularly broadleaf forests.

 This species prefers to inhabit areas of primary semi-open, moist deciduous and tropical evergreen forest though can on occasion range into adjacent secondary forests, clearings with scattered tall trees and similar almost park-like areas but do not generally visit heavily disturbed areas.
 Locally, the great slaty woodpecker prefers sprawling stands of dipterocarp and teak trees.
 Also found in mature sal forests, swamp forest and mangroves with tall, mature trees.
 The species usually occurs below an elevation of 600 m, but also locally in montane areas of up to 1100 m, occasionally ranging up to 2000 m.